adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # Introduction

-This article will show you how to set up a continuous deployment pipeline for Windows, macOS, and Linux for building and deploying Qt applications.
-It contains template code and discussion that demonstrates how to automatically deploy your Qt apps.
+This article shows you how to set up a continuous deployment pipeline to build and deploy Qt applications.
+It demonstrates this with template scripts on Travis CI and AppVeyor.

-We'll define continuous deployment as the process of building and deploying your application automatically.
-It doesn't necessarily mean that every build needs to be deployed.

-The templates are configuration files and build scripts for use on [Travis CI][travis] for macOS and Ubuntu and [AppVeyor][appveyor] for Windows.
+The templates are configuration files and build scripts compatible with [Travis CI][travis] for macOS and Ubuntu and [AppVeyor][appveyor] for Windows.

-You can reference the scripts that inspired this article in the [Kryvos][kryvos] ([https://github.com/adolby/Kryvos][kryvos]) and [Dialogue][dialogue] ([https://github.com/adolby/Dialogue][dialogue]) repositories.
+You can reference the build scripts that inspired this article in the [Kryvo][kryvo] ([https://github.com/adolby/Kryvo][kryvo]) and [Dialogue][dialogue] ([https://github.com/adolby/Dialogue][dialogue]) repositories.

-# Build script design

-[Travis CI][travis] and [AppVeyor][appveyor] support running scripts (shell, batch, Python, etc.) from the project repository, which means that you could set up build scripts that work on an arbitrary deployment service.

-The templates demonstrate how to build and deploy an installer and portable archive for Windows and Linux and a dmg archive for macOS.

 # Qt specifics